 - that meet the conditions prescribed in Article 44 of the Regulation on reliefs from customs duty when relief is requested for spare parts, components, accessories or tools.

 Authorisation for relief from customs duty should be applied for in good time before the goods are imported.
 The authorisation cannot be granted if the goods have already been cleared for free circulation.
 The authorisation can be applied for with a single application for several instruments or apparatus or goods even if they were imported separately.
 The authorisation is valid for a maximum of six months, but Customs can, for special reasons, impose a longer period of validity.
 The authorisation is in writing and free of charge.
 No advance rulings are issued.

-- On the SAD form, the number and date of the authorisation for relief from customs duty are entered in box 44.
+If you use the SAD form, provide the number and date of the authorisation for relief from customs duty in box 44.

 If relief from customs duty has been granted for the goods by virtue of Articles 44 and 45 of the Regulation on reliefs from customs duty, the lending, hiring out, selling and transferring of the goods is subject to restrictions.
 If the goods are going to be lent, hired out or transferred, whether for a consideration or free of charge, a prior notification to Customs is required.
 As a rule, lending, hiring out or transferring goods shall entail payment of the relevant import duties.
 Should goods be lent, hired out or transferred to a party entitled to benefit from relief on the same grounds, the relief shall continue to be granted provided the said party uses the article for purposes which confer the right to such relief.

 Establishments which cease to fulfil the conditions giving entitlement to relief, or which are proposing to use goods admitted duty-free for purposes other than those provided for by Articles 44 or 45 of the Regulation on reliefs from customs duty shall so inform Customs.
 In such cases, import duties will be levied on the goods.